 What to Look for When Buying Shop Lights

-The light output of LED lights is commonly measured in lumens.
-Conventional light sources were purchased according to watts.
+The measurement of light output from LED is lumens.
+Before , conventional light sources purchased lights according to watts.
 The higher the wattage, the brighter the bulbs were.
-Lumens were of little concern back then, but as low-wattage light sources that produced quality light were introduced, lumens became an essential part of light bulb purchase.
+Lumens were of little concern back then.
+But with the introduction of low-wattage, high quality lighting, lumens became more important.

-And as advancements continue to be made in LED technology, LED shop lighting has become more efficient, giving quality, uniform light for very little wattage.
+LED lights have become efficient, providing low wattage high quality light and lumens.
 The lights have also become more affordable.
 LEDs now offer superior light for less than half the wattage of conventional lights.
-Wattage, as a measurement for quality light, has become invalid and lumens (and luminous efficacy) have taken over.
+Watts, as a measurement for quality light, has become invalid.
+Lumens (and luminous efficacy) have taken over.

 To know how bright a light source is, there are a few things you should keep in mind: